 Clobazam, in general, has a structural resemblance to typical BZD.
 The unique structural difference is that clobazam has nitrogen atoms at the 1st and 5th positions of the diazepine ring (instead of the usual 1st and 4th positions of typical BZD).

-Due to this structural difference, clobazam is a partial agonist to gamma-aminobutyric acid (GABA) A receptors (compared to typical BZD which are full agonists.
-It has a lower affinity for GABA-A (alpha1-beta2g2) receptor (BZ-1) thus leading to less sedative side effects.
-It also has a selective agonist for GABA-A (alpha2-beta3g2) thus increased anxiolytic and anticonvulsant properties.
-By enhancing the GABA activated chloride channel, it leads to an increase in chloride conduction leading to hyperpolarization of the neuronal membrane potential, thus inhibiting action potential generation and a decrease in neuronal hyperexcitability.
+Due to this structural difference, clobazam is a partial agonist to gamma-aminobutyric acid (GABA) A receptors (compared to typical BZD, which are full agonists.
+It has a lower affinity for GABA-A (alpha1-beta2g2) receptor (BZ-1), thus leading to less sedative side effects.
+It also has a selective agonist for GABA-A (alpha2-beta3g2), thus exhibiting increased anxiolytic and anticonvulsant properties.
+By enhancing the GABA activated chloride channel it leads to an increase in chloride conduction leading to hyperpolarization of the neuronal membrane potential, thus inhibiting action potential generation and a decrease in neuronal hyperexcitability.
 It may have less effect on alpha5 subunits resulting in a lesser effect on cognition.
 Both clobazam and its active metabolite N-desmethylclobazam have a similar mechanism.

-The FDA recommended initial dosing for adults (greater than 30kg body weight) is 10mg/day divided into twice daily which is titrated after 1 week to 20mg/day and maintained at 40mg/day by 2 weeks.
-For children (under 30kg body weight), the dosing initiation, titration, and maintenance is half of the adult dosing schedule.
-The dose escalation should proceed more slowly in geriatric population, known CYP2C19 poor metabolizers and in those with mild to moderate hepatic impairment, in which the dose escalation reduces by half of the recommended titration dosing schedule.
+The FDA recommended initial dosing for adults (greater than 30 kg bodyweight) is 10 mg/day divided into twice daily, which is titrated after one week to 20 mg/day and maintained at 40 mg/day by the second week.
+For children (under 30 kg body weight), the dosing initiation, titration, and maintenance is half of the adult dosing schedule.
+The dose escalation should proceed more slowly in the geriatric population, known CYP2C19 poor metabolizers and in those with mild to moderate hepatic impairment, in which the dose-escalation reduces by half of the recommended titration dosing schedule.

-Clobazam undergoes extensive metabolism in the liver to N-desmethylclobazam (N-CLB) which is the active and significant circulating metabolite.
+Clobazam undergoes extensive metabolism in the liver to N-desmethylclobazam (N-CLB), which is the active and significant circulating metabolite.
 N-CLB plasma concentration is 3.5 times higher than clobazam.
 It is rapidly absorbed with a bioavailability of 87% and has T-max (time to reach maximum concentration) in 0.5 to 4 hours.
-It has 80 to 90% protein binding, and elimination half-life is 36 to 42 hours, while the active metabolite N-CLB has a prolonged half-life of 71 to 82 hours.
-Its excreted in urine (approximately 82%) and feces (approximately 11%) with 3% excreted unchanged.
+It exhibits 80 to 90% protein binding, and elimination half-life is 36 to 42 hours, while the active metabolite N-CLB has a prolonged half-life of 71 to 82 hours.
+It gets excreted in urine (approximately 82%) and feces (approximately 11%), with 3% excreted unchanged.

 The most common adverse drug reactions (noted during the trials compared to placebo) were sedation, somnolence, drowsiness, headache, nausea, pyrexia, lethargy, aggression, drooling, irritability, ataxia, constipation, dry mouth, blurred vision, depression, insomnia, and amnesia.
 When compared with other benzodiazepines (e.g., diazepam), the incidence of these side effects was much less with better tolerability.
 Tolerance to these side effects develops over time.

-Other potential side effects include skin reactions including Steven-Johnson syndrome, toxic epidermal necrolysis, suicidal thoughts, paradoxical behavioral aggression, withdrawal (seizures, hallucinations) and abuse potential (therefore a category IV drug).
+Other potential side effects include skin reactions, including Stevens-Johnson syndrome, toxic epidermal necrolysis, suicidal thoughts, paradoxical behavioral aggression, withdrawal (seizures, hallucinations), and abuse potential (therefore a category IV drug).